 - Oil: 4,000 calories

-A typical two-tablespoon serving of oil contains between 120 and 130 calories, all of which come from fat.
+A typical one-tablespoon serving of oil contains between 120 and 130 calories, all of which come from fat.
 Aside from omega-3 and omega-6 fatty acids, few nutrients are present except for small amounts of vitamin E and vitamin K. Coconut oil is particularly high in saturated fat, about 90% of the total fat content, which is higher than the 40% saturated fat found in lard.
 Oil quality is also difficult to determine, as the fats in many plant oils may become damaged if exposed to heat during processing, packing, transportation, storage, or cooking.